Eugene2799/fastclick/README.md

 ## When it isn't needed ##

-FastClick doesn't attach any listeners on desktop browsers.
+FastClickForApp doesn't attach any listeners on desktop browsers.

 Chrome 32+ on Android with `width=device-width` in the [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mobile/Viewport_meta_tag) doesn't have a 300ms delay, therefore listeners aren't attached.